- ECTS- 120 credits

 Major research organizations, universities and companies (cosmetics, food, pharmaceuticals, chemicals, etc.).

-As this is a new course in the Master of Physics, there is no data available at the moment.
+As this is a new course in the Physics Master's program, no data are available at present.